 Always Have A Good Reason For Using Your Phone And Keep It In Mind

-When you pick up your phone out of habit, have a good reason for using it and keep it in mind so you don’t get sidetracked.
-If you can’t think of a good reason, then put it to one side.
+When you pick up your phone out of habit, have a good reason for using it and keep it in mind, so you don’t get sidetracked.
+If you can’t think of a good cause, put it aside.
 Getting into this habit will be a huge help.

 Become More Mindful Of What’s Going On Around You

-Instead of picking up your phone whenever there’s a silence among friends or you’re alone in a coffee shop, become more mindful of what’s going on around you.
-You never know what you might be missing if you don’t look up from that screen!
+Instead of picking up your phone whenever there’s silence among friends or you’re alone in a coffee shop, become more mindful of what’s happening around you.
+You never know what you might miss if you don’t look up from that screen!

 […] respect is the foundation of any healthy relationship.
 This goes hand in hand with self-respect and respect for […]

 […] very badly.
 Losing a close friend can make you feel even more alone and empty than a breakup in a romantic relationship because you can’t spend hours commiserating with them over too many mimosas.
 Making it […]